LukeHatton21/HydrogenModel/README.md

 # The Levelised Cost of Hydrogen (LCOH) model

 The LCOH Ninja is a Python project to simulate the hydrogen output and cost from green hydrogen plants powered by wind and solar, globally.
-The wind and solar power profiles are taken from [Renewables.ninja](https://www.renewables.ninja/) (wind) and developed using the [PV Lib module](https://pvlib-python.readthedocs.io/en/stable/) (solar)
+The wind and solar power profiles are taken from [Renewables.ninja](https://www.renewables.ninja/) (wind) and developed using the [PV Lib module](https://pvlib-python.readthedocs.io/en/stable/) (solar).
+This repository also includes an abatement model that can be used to explore emissions trade offs associated with the use of renewable electricity for green hydrogen production and end-use, using country-level emissions factors for grid-connected renewables and associated end-uses including EVs, heat pumps and industrial electrification.

 ## Requirements